Cowa/PleaseNoSleep/README.md

 Obviously, you should have the [heroku toolbelt](https://toolbelt.heroku.com/).

-Create a new heroku app :
+Inside this repo, create a new heroku app :

 `heroku create`